ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib.md

 # Immutable backup solution architecture
 {: #veeam-cr-sa-ib}

-The immutable backup solution architecture is suitable for clients who want to extend their VMware vCenter Server® instance with the Veeam® service to use immutable storage while minimizing costs.
-The immutable backup solution architecture does not preclude any of the vCenter Server options such as Caveonix, Entrust, and vRealize Operations™.
+The immutable backup solution architecture is suitable for clients who want to extend their VMware vCenter Server® instance with the Veeam® service to use immutable storage and minimize costs.
+The immutable backup solution architecture does not preclude any of the vCenter Server options such as Caveonix, Entrust, and VMware Aria® Operations™.

 The solution architecture is enabled by the following key technologies: